 You must have a Driver's License or Driver Authorization Card (any class) to operate a moped on public streets.

-Moped riders will be required to wear helmets as of October 1, 2019.
+Moped riders are required to wear helmets as of October 1, 2019.

 Moped owners must obtain a moped license plate and pay one-time registration fees to help combat moped theft in Nevada.